kmrollins/MSDS6306-CaseStudy1/Codebook.md

 # Recommendations:

-Considering the given information and the market trends thus analyzed so far, the conclusion is the CEO can take a decision on launching a new product in collaboration with the craft beer breweries.
+Considering the information given and the market trends thus analyzed so far, the conclusion is that the CEO can take a decision on launching a new product in collaboration with the craft beer breweries.